dmitrypol/dmitrypol.github.io/_drafts/redis_limits.md

 Max number of values in lists / sets / sorted sets / hashes

-Too long key / value
+Too long key / values

 Max integer for count and score on sorted set.
 Use incrby

+Max number of DBs (default is 16)